johannaengland/nav/doc/howto/manual-install-on-debian.rst

 8. Ensure that a writeable uploads directory exists
 ===================================================

-The NAV web ui allows you to upload and attach images to room and location objects.
+The NAV web UI allows you to upload and attach images to room and location objects.
 These images will be stored in the file system, so NAV needs a writeable directory to store them in (and from where the web server can serve them).